What Is NMLS?

 How Does The NMLS Work?

-Any applications for state licenses as well as documentation or other required forms for licensing are filed through the NMLS system, whether you’re an MLO or a lender.
+Any applications for state licenses as well as documentation or other required forms for licensing are filed through the NMLS, whether you’re an MLO or a lender.
 Each loan officer or lender receives a unique identification number so that the records are associated with that individual or company.
 As an example, Rocket Mortgage® has NMLS #3030.

 How Does The NMLS Protect Clients?